xiaodongyang/xiaodongyang.github.io/index.md

 ## News

+> Three papers accepted by CVPR 2019 on person re-id, action detection, and vehicle tracking and re-id.

 > Co-organizing the [AI City Challenge](https://www.aicitychallenge.org) at CVPR 2019.

 > One paper accepted by TPAMI on optical flow estimation.